Mental Health: How and when to seek help

 Additionally, you can enrol in mental health first aid courses to become a mental health first aider (MHFA).
 Becoming a MHFA is a potentially lifesaving skill; it’s particularly useful for everyday life and helping your work colleagues.
 Many people may face mental health hurdles during the working day which go undetected.
 Having someone to talk to at work can make a huge difference on a person’s mental wellbeing.
 A lack of mental health resources at work has led to a huge increase of people taking off sick days and even resigning due to poor mental health.
 There are many other ways you can help boost the morale of your team at work, check them out here.

-If you want to broaden your knowledge on mental wellbeing to help yourself as well as others, sign up to one of our mental health training courses today!
+If you want to broaden your knowledge of mental wellbeing to help yourself as well as others, sign up for one of our mental health training courses today!
 You could save someone’s life with the new skills you’ll learn, and you can work through three levels of expertise: be aware, champion and first aider!

 We offer individual courses and group bookings can receive up to 20% off.
 We can’t wait to work with you and are thrilled that you are helping to break the stigma on speaking out about mental health!
 Contact us today to find out more and book a course.